Writing up My Research

 During the 19th century they followed the French speaking diaspora from Quebec to New York and New England, leaving farms to become dayworkers, Champlain canalers, miners, masons, iron workers, and factory textile laborers in the new industrialized state.

-Some stories on this site originated on my blog.
+Some stories about these families originated on my blog.

 Thank you for reading.